Deep Learning vs Machine Learning: Beginner’s Guide

 Deep learning is machine learning, and machine learning is artificial intelligence.
 But how do they fit together (and how do you start learning)?

-[Featured Image] A woman works on a laptop at a living room table.
+[Featured Image] A student works on a laptop at a living room table, researching the difference between deep learning and machine learning.

-Even if you’re not involved in data science, you’ve probably heard the terms artificial intelligence (AI), machine learning, and deep learning thrown around in recent years.
+Even if you’re not involved in data science, you’ve probably heard the terms artificial intelligence (AI), machine learning (ML), and deep learning thrown around in recent years.
 Sometimes, they’re even used interchangeably.
-While related, each of these terms has its distinct meaning, and they're more than just buzzwords used to describe self-driving cars.
+Whilst related, each of these terms has its distinct meaning, and they're more than just buzzwords used to describe self-driving cars.

 In broad terms, deep learning is a subset of machine learning, and machine learning is a subset of artificial intelligence.
 You can think of them as a series of overlapping concentric circles, with AI occupying the largest, followed by machine learning, then deep learning.
 In other words, deep learning is AI, but AI is not deep learning.